Om-Amin/MISTProject2/README.md

 This query lists the name of each genre, the total amount of reviews, and the average rating (in descending order) for genres that have at least two or more reviews.
 <img width="434" alt="Screenshot 2024-12-03 at 12 12 03 AM" src="https://github.com/user-attachments/assets/05c6de7e-7dc4-4e43-ad43-f05b56973e38">

+Query 3 is useful as it identifies popular genres with high average ratings.
+Using this information the library can focus on content that is valued most by members, improving member satisfaction.
+The query also only lists genres that have at least 2 reviews, reducing potential outliers/bias that may skew average ratings.

 ### Query 4
-#### Query 4 finds the names and emails of users who have not returned their loaned item and do not have an active card status.
+Query 4 finds the names and emails of users who have not returned their loaned item and do not have an active card status.
 ![image](https://github.com/user-attachments/assets/3d22e00c-2444-4868-bde2-ea26b7f5d1f9)

-#### It is important to be able to contact previous members who have yet to return their loaned items to issue a reminder to do so, or to be able to issue fines to recoup the costs of lost media items.
+It is important to be able to contact previous members who have yet to return their loaned items to issue a reminder to do so, or to be able to issue fines to recoup the costs of lost media items.

 ### Query 5
-#### Query 5 finds the names, positions, and salaries of employees who are mentoring other employees and keeping track of how many many mentees they have.
+Query 5 finds the names, positions, and salaries of employees who are mentoring other employees and keeping track of how many many mentees they have.
 ![image](https://github.com/user-attachments/assets/2ce651e2-dde4-4c04-96e9-997c7671f2bb)
-#### This query is important because ------.